LauritsSkov/Introgression-detection/README.md

 ## Example (from VCF file to decoded segments)
 I thought it would be nice to have an entire reproduceble example of how to use this model.
 From a common starting point such as a VCF file to the final output.
 In this example I will analyse an individual (HG00096) from the 1000 genomes project phase 3.

 First you will need to know which 1) bases can be called in the genome and 2) which variants are found in the outgroup.
+So I start out by downloading the files from the following directories.

-1) Which bases could be called?
+### 1) Which bases could be called?

 ```
 Callability file (hg37 - get all the files)